Euphie/cute/README.md

 ## Installation

-On Linux compile the software using "make".
+On Linux compile the software using "make" or "make install".
 ```
+cd src
-make
+make install
+cd ..
 bin/cute
 ```